Guide for newly immigrated and refugee trans+ people

 There are plenty of ways to get help!

 If you are affected by discrimination, there are different ways to deal with it.
 You can try to find a way to deal with it for yourself.
 If something discriminatory is said to you, you can try to ignore it or turn a blind eye.
 If you know that there are certain places where you aren’t treated well, you can try to avoid them.
 You can also look for an environment where you feel comfortable and where you’re accepted just the way you are.
-For some people these are friends and girlfriends or relatives.
+For some people these are friends or relatives.
 For others, support groups or other groups for trans* people can be just such an environment.
 There are people there who have similar experiences to yours and who you can talk to about problems.

 In these and other environments you can also find people who can help and support you.
 There are also counselling centres that you can turn to if you’ve been subjected to violence.